 If there are contribution points available within the employee’s grade, they can be awarded an additional increment to take them into the contribution range for the grade.
 They must meet the criteria in the Achievement Pay Review Framework in addition to being in line with the College’s Values.
 If it isn’t available, they can be considered for a one-off payment.

-There used to be guidance on the amounts to be used for ‘one-off’ payments.
-How does this work for this year’s process?
+What is the guidance on the amounts to be used for ‘one-off’ payments?

 Awards for teams or staff who have moved departments

 How would team contribution and achievement awards be agreed if the individuals sit under different departments?